 Did you know?
 A whopping 90% of humans are estimated to be deficient in magnesium.

 Magnesium is an important mineral, playing a role in over 300 enzyme reactions in the human body.
-Its many functions include helping with muscle and nerve function, regulating blood pressure, and supporting the immune system.
+Its many functions include helping muscle and nerve function, regulating blood pressure, and supporting the immune system.

 A typical Western diet fails miserably when it comes to supplying magnesium, mainly because this vital mineral is lost during modern-day food processing and refining methods.
 Today’s intensive farming practices have led to declining levels of nutrients in crops too.
 A 2004 study, published in the Journal of the American College of Nutrition, compared modern-day nutrient content of vegetables with 1950’s levels and found declines to be as much as 40%.